 - In South Africa dial 10177 (telephone) / 112 (cell phone) for an ambulance – stay with the person

 - Try to keep the individual awake

-- If they can take it, give them water
+- If the person is conscious and can take it, give them water.

 Korsakoff’s syndrome is a brain disorder usually associated with heavy alcohol consumption over a long period.
 Although Korsakoff’s syndrome is not strictly speaking dementia, people with the condition experience short-term memory loss.
 Korsakoff syndrome is caused by a lack of Vitamin B1 (Thiamine), which affects the brain and central nervous system.
 People who drink excessive amounts of alcohol are often thiamine deficient.